 Strathcona embraces the communities of Courtenay, Comox, and Campbell River on Vancouver Island.
-Our hospital based care and learning is with St Joseph’s General Hospital in Comox and Campbell River District General Hospital.
+Our hospital based care and learning is with Comox Valley Hospital and Campbell River District General Hospital.
 We are full service family physicians with hospital privileges.
-The North Island Hospital Project is set to deliver 2 new hospitals in our communities in 2017.

 Our desire is to deliver a Site Curriculum that is dynamic, flexible and adapts to address your learning gaps and educational needs.
 Our aim is to deliver a Site program that is strong, comprehensive, has family medicine at its core, and provides structure and experience to increase your confidence and competence in readiness for the College Examinations and for the beginning of independent family practice.
 We aim to support your individual learning needs within the structure of our 2-year program and to make learning enjoyable and fun.

-We offer a residency site that supports you and enables you to become the Family Physician you desire to be.
-We will be placing you at the cutting edge of complete Family Physician care to provide a robust, challenging experience delivered within a supportive, collegial environment.
+We offer a residency site that supports you and enables you to become the Family Physician you desire to be, developing your own professional identity.
+We will place you at the cutting edge of complete Family Physician care to provide a robust, challenging experience delivered within a supportive, collegial environment.